Axway-API-Builder-Ext/api-builder-extras/plugin-fn-foreach/README.md

 This node is like an Array.forEach().
 It iterates over the array invoking a flow for each element.

 ## Creating the nested flow
 One of the unsupported features is to create a flow that isn't bound to an endpoint.
-There's no UI for doing this, so create a empty flow in `/flows`.
+That means, there's actually no UI for doing this.
+However, just create an empty flow in `/flows`.

 ```
 {